 Similar to a Chasing AoE, these will target players and follow them as they move and stick to the ground after a certain amount of time as a single AoE marker, instead of multiple.
 This allows the targeted player to move out of the AoE before it goes off.

-FFXIV Advanced Attacks - Stacks, Tethers, and various Markers.
+FFXIV Advanced Combat Mechanics - Stacks, Tethers, and various Markers.

 These are more complex and dedicated mechanics that can show up the more you progress into the game’s Duties.
-They’re usually paced in a way that comes naturally as you deplete the Boss HP, with the more tricky ones in later stages of the fight.
+In FFXIV, they’re usually paced in a way that comes naturally as you deplete the Boss HP, with the more tricky ones in later stages of the fight.

 Stacks are AoE attacks that split damage among all the players, represented by an orange arrow popping up over the targeted player.
 It usually requires for the whole party to stack together, otherwise, the targeted player will die, but later content will mix things up by having some special stacks that require them to not stack with the group or multiple sets of stack markers where the party should split up equally.

 - Line Stacks